umtakcn/EndtoEndDevOps/README.md

 ![resim](https://user-images.githubusercontent.com/60771816/120084552-df328b80-c0d9-11eb-95e4-ecf72c56a29e.png)

 #### 5- Test - SonarQube
-You can access Sonarqube with http://sonarqube-external-ip:9000 .
-After you login Sonarqube, click on A, right top corner --> My Account --> Security --> Generate Tokens .
+You can access SonarQube with http://sonarqube-external-ip:9000 .
+After you login SonarQube, click on A, right top corner --> My Account --> Security --> Generate Tokens .
 Save this generated token.
 We will use it for Jenkins.
 Then, go to Administration --> Configuration --> Webhooks --> Create .
 Write URL area http://jenkins-external-ip:8080/sonarqube-webhook/ .
 #### 6- Continuous Integration - Jenkins
 You can access Jenkins with http://jenkins-external-ip:8080 .
 After you login Jenkins interface, install suggested plugins.
 We need to configure a couple of things.
 1. Go to Manage Jenkins --> Manage Plugins --> Available .
 Install these plugins;